AnushkaKamerkar/st2-auth-backend-pam/README.md

 ### Configuration Example

-Please refer to the authentication section in the StackStorm [documentation](http://docs.stackstorm.com) for basic setup concept.
-The following is an example of the auth section in the StackStorm configuration file for the PAM backend.
+Please refer to the authentication section in the Coditation [documentation](http://docs.coditation.com) for basic setup concept.
+The following is an example of the auth section in the Coditation configuration file for the PAM backend.

 ```ini
 [auth]